aws-samples/serverless-samples/streaming-serverless-fraud-detection/README.md

 ## Streaming data enrichment for fraud detection/prevention

 ### Overview
-This architecture uses AWS Lambda to enable real-time Amazon Kinesis Data Firehose data enrichment using Amazon Fraud Detector and [Amazon Kinesis Data Firehose Data Transformation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html).
+This architecture uses Lambda to enable real-time Kinesis Data Firehose data enrichment using Amazon Fraud Detector and [Kinesis Data Firehose Data Transformation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html).
 This sample does not implement fraud detection/prevention steps.
 We deliver enriched data to the Amazon S3 bucket, downstream services that consume the data can use fraud detection results in their business logics, and act accordingly.

 ![Architecture](./assets/architecture_stream_enrichment.png)

-Note, that you could use [Amazon EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html#pipes-enrichment) with an Enrichment step that uses Amazon Lambda to implement a similar approach.
+Note, that you could use [EventBridge Pipes](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-pipes.html#pipes-enrichment) with an Enrichment step that uses Lambda to implement a similar approach.

 The flow of the events is as follows.

 1. We ingest the financial transactions into Kinesis Data Firehose.
 The source of the data could be a system that generates these transactions - for example, e-commerce, banking, etc.
-2. AWS Lambda function receives the transactions in batches and enriches them
+2. Lambda function receives the transactions in batches and enriches them
     - For each transaction in the batch:
         * Calls the Amazon Fraud Detector API using GetEventPrediction action
         * The API returns either of these 3 results - “approve”, “block” or “investigate”
         * Update transaction data by adding fraud detection results
-3. AWS Lambda function returns batch with the updated transactions to the Kinesis Data Firehose
+3. Lambda function returns batch with the updated transactions to the Kinesis Data Firehose
 4. Kinesis Data Firehose delivers data to the destination (in our case, the Amazon S3 bucket)

 As a result, we have data in the Amazon S3 bucket that includes not only original data but also the Amazon Fraud Detector response as a metadata for each of the transactions.
 You can use this metadata in your data analytics solutions, machine learning model training tasks, or visualizations/dashboards that consume transaction data.